Certora/Documentation/docs/prover/diagnosis/index.md

 ## TAC Reports

-{term}`TAC` Reports provide an under-the-hood view on a given {term}`verification condition` (i.e. rule or sub-rule) as well as the result that the Prover produced for that {term}`verification condition`, if available.
+{term}`TAC` Reports provide an under-the-hood view on a given {term}`verification condition` as well as the result that the Prover produced for that verification condition, if available.
 There are four variants of TAC reports, one each for the results SAT, UNSAT, TIMEOUT, and one that contains no information from the result.
 In the following, we will discuss these variants one by one.
 We will begin with the TAC report without Prover result information, since its constituents are present in the other variants as well.

 ```{note}
 In addition to the information below, there is a brief explanation of how to